nbrew/sinatra-formhelpers-huii/README.md

 -----------
 After all, you can just write Haml or write your own helpers or hand-code raw HTML or whatever.
 Well, here's some considerations:

-1. Helpers correct state across form submissions (eg, on errors, form stays filled in)
+1. Helpers maintain correct state across form submissions (eg, on errors, form stays filled in)
-2. Automatic labels, valid CSS ID's, <code>nested[names]</code> to make ORMs happy
+2. Generate automatic labels, valid CSS ID's, and <code>nested[names]</code> to make ORMs happy
-3. No ultra-magic here.
-Fast, simple code.
+3. No Rails ultra-magic(tm) here.
+Just fast, simple code.

 Usage
 -----